Skip to main content.

 Undergraduate Admitted Students Enrollment

 The enrollment deadline for incoming first year students is May 1.
-In order to officially enroll in the College, you will need to reply to your offer of admission through your Applicant Portal and submit your enrollment deposit before May 1.
+To officially enroll at Bard College, you will need to reply to your offer of admission through your Bard College Applicant Portal and submit your enrollment deposit on or before May 1.
 You will have the option for online payment using your Applicant Portal.
-If paying by check, mail the check deposit form with your payment, postmarked no later than May 1.

 Communications and Orientation

-All official communication for Conservatory activities and scheduling goes to student’s Bard email addresses.
-It is important to set up your Bard email account and check it frequently—especially during the months leading up to arrival at Bard.
+All official communication for Conservatory activities and scheduling goes to the student’s Bard email address.
+It is important to set up your Bard email and check it frequently, especially during the months leading up to arrival at Bard.

 During the first week of Language and Thinking in August there will be an orientation session for incoming Conservatory students.
 Students are introduced to the core members of the Conservatory team and are given specific information about lessons, orchestra, chamber music and the use of the Conservatory facilities.